Maggie Suter

 She lives in Lumberton, TX with her husband Chad and two daughters, Bryleigh and Kaydi.
 She loves to travel and explore new places and is an avid runner, always looking for the next road race to tackle.

-Veronica Ayala
+Veronica Ayal

 Veronica is a self-advocate with Cerebral Palsy.
 She is passionate about voting rights and inclusion for all people.
 She has been in the workforce for 20 years, and knows what is possible for people with disabilities when given the opportunity to shine.

-“My time on the board has given me purpose and direction as I strive to pay it forward.
+Veronica says, “My time on the board has given me purpose and direction as I strive to pay it forward.
 When I am asked about The Arc of Texas I feel a sense of pride.
 I am honored to work among a dedicated group of people as committed to community inclusion as I am.”

 As someone who has spent time in a Texas state-supported living center (SSLC), she has seen what can come from exclusionary policies.